plannigan/columbo/docs/usage-guide/optional-questions-and-branching.md

-## Only Asking Some Questions
+## Only Prompting Some Interactions

 There are situations where a question should be asked some times, but not all the time.
+Or, a message should be displayed some times.
 For example, a program that collects information about a user's pets should not ask the user for the dog's name and breed if the user said they do not have a dog.
-The `should_ask` argument that is present on each question provides a way to achieve this functionality.
+If the user has a dog, the program may want to display a special message.
+The `should_ask` argument that is present on each interaction provides a way to achieve this functionality.

 Similarly, `should_ask` can be used to provide branching paths to the user.
 An example of these branching paths is a [Choose Your Own Adventure][choose-your-own-adventure] story.
 The story provides the reader with choices during the